 Diagnostics

-You can suspect the presence of LLC in a baby after listening to the heart with a stethoscope.
-If the doctor hears systolic murmurs, he prescribes an ultrasound scan for the child, since this method is most preferable to detect the oval window.
-Pathology is often detected during elective echocardiography performed for all children at 1 month of age.
-In some cases, to clarify the problem, the baby may be prescribed transesophageal ultrasound, as well as angiography.
+You can suspect that your baby has a PFO after listening to the heart with a stethoscope.
+If the doctor hears systolic murmurs, he will order an ultrasound for the child, since this is the most preferable method for identifying the oval window.
+Pathology is often detected during routine echocardiography performed on all children at 1 month.
+In some cases, to clarify the problem, the baby may be prescribed a transesophageal ultrasound, as well as angiography.

 Ultrasound signs of an open oval window are: